Skip to Main Content

 Research Collections

-The Library has strong holdings to support research in many areas including economic history, globalization, trade, politics and social science.
-Many of these are also to be found on the open shelves, but many more are stored in our Basement Collection.
+The Library has strong holdings to support research in many areas including economic history, globalization, trade, public policy, labour relations and other economic aspects of political and social science.
+Many of these are to be found on the open shelves, but many more are stored in our substantial Basement Collection.
 This is closed-access, but items from here can be requested either at the issue desk or by means of our online Closed-Access Item Request Form.
 This form is also accessible via the relevant item records in the iDiscover catalogue.

-The basement collection also includes a sizeable archive of working papers, and these can also be found using the iDiscover catalogue (search in the 'Cambridge Libraries Collections' section).
+The basement collection also includes a sizeable archive of working papers, and these too can be found using the iDiscover catalogue (search for these in the 'Cambridge Libraries Collections' section).

-The Marshall Library’s Archive Collection is substantial, and includes materials relating to many important Cambridge economists including Alfred Marshall, Mary Paley Marshall, Joan Robinson and John Maynard Keynes.
+The Marshall Library’s Archive Collection is substantial, and includes materials relating to many important Cambridge economists including Alfred Marshall, Mary Paley Marshall, Austin Robinson, Joan Robinson and Arthur Pigou.
 The archive is visited by international scholars on a regular basis.
+(By appointment only.)

 Make a Recommendation